bugsbugsbux/notes-on-nix/notes-on-nix.md

 4. Read about flakes at:
    <https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-flake.html>

+### What are some drawbacks of nix/NixOS?

+- It does not comply with the FHS (Filesystem Hierarchy Standard).
+While this usually is not a problem, should issues arise you have to have a very good understanding of nix to resolve them.
+- It does not automatically delete old stuff.
+This allows to easily rollback, however, if you are _very_ space constrained it becomes a burden, since I find the options to automatically clean up inadequate.
+- Updating is slower than on most other distros.

 ### How to print a value?

 A value can be printed with the function `builtins.trace`, which takes